kiste1995/Lecture_Model_All/docs/source/0.intro/model_d/operate.rst

 How to operate
 =============================

-Model C has two modes of operation.
+Model D has two modes of operation.

 Manual operation using GUI and execution of individual functions.